ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 templates with `assets/images/logo.png` or in stylesheets with `url('/assets/images/logo.png')`.

-This functionality of Ember CLI comes from [broccoli-asset-rev](https://github.com/rickharrison/broccoli-asset-rev).
+This functionality of ember-cli comes from [broccoli-asset-rev](https://github.com/rickharrison/broccoli-asset-rev).
 Be sure to check out all the options and usage notes.

 ## JS transpiling

-Ember CLI automatically transpiles future JavaScript (ES6/ES2015, ES2016 and beyond) into standard ES5 JavaScript that runs on every browser using [Babel JS](https://babeljs.io) with the [Ember CLI Babel](https://github.com/babel/ember-cli-babel) addon.
+ember-cli automatically transpiles future JavaScript (ES6/ES2015, ES2016 and beyond) into standard ES5 JavaScript that runs on every browser using [Babel JS](https://babeljs.io) with the [ember-cli Babel](https://github.com/babel/ember-cli-babel) addon.

-Internally, Ember CLI Babel uses `babel-preset-env`, which figures out which parts of your code need to be transpiled to ES5 by **analyzing your project's browser support targets**.
+Internally, ember-cli Babel uses `babel-preset-env`, which figures out which parts of your code need to be transpiled to ES5 by **analyzing your project's browser support targets**.
 A `target` is a special keyword that maps to a [browserlist](https://github.com/ai/browserslist) support rule.
-These are defined in your `config/targets.js` file, which [Ember CLI generates](https://github.com/ember-cli/ember-cli/blob/master/blueprints/app/files/config/targets.js) like so:
+These are defined in your `config/targets.js` file, which [ember-cli generates](https://github.com/ember-cli/ember-cli/blob/master/blueprints/app/files/config/targets.js) like so:

 ```javascript {data-filename=config/targets.js}